 With some cloth and ribbon I made the ‘sock doll’ a little dress.

 “Pantovola” was born in the spring of 2015.

-I had graduated from art school 10 years prior and worked as a singer, performer, illustrator and print maker.
+I had graduated from art school 10 years prior and explored working as a singer performer, illustrator and print maker.
 After traveling around for years between jobs and tours I moved onto a canal boat in London.
 There I simply could not afford to create the work I used to; the living space was small and dark (however cozy it was though, painting by candle light didn’t seem to really work) and studio space was too pricey in London.